NashatAlzaatreh/data-structures-and-algorithms/javascript/stack-and-queue/stack-and-queue.md

 ## Approach & Efficiency

-For the stack my approach was strait forward, create a class with one property and all of its methods.
+For the stack I create a class with one property and all of its methods.
 The time performance was O(1) for all methods, and space performance was O(n) for `push` and `pop`.
-For the queue I added another property called `back` to the class and set the its value to be the last node in the queue (newest node).
-The time performance was O(1) for all methods, and space performance was O(n) for `enqueue` and `dequeue`.
+For the queue the time performance was O(1) for all methods, and space performance was O(n) for `enqueue` and `dequeue`.

 ## API